WIOA Negotiations and Sanction Guidance

-Through this guidance, the U.S. Departments of Labor and Education (Departments) delineate the process for negotiating levels of performance, as required by section 116(b)(3)(A)(iv) of the Workforce Innovation and Opportunity Act (WIOA).
-This guidance also provides explanation of the two instances in which a state may be sanctioned for performance failure or for failure to report (section 116(f) of WIOA).
-Section 116 of WIOA, its implementing regulations, and this guidance govern how the Departments will determine when it is necessary to sanction a state, which is statutorily required by WIOA.
+This guidance also continues to delineate the process for negotiating levels of performance, as required by section 116(b)(3)(A)(iv) of the Workforce Innovation and Opportunity Act (WIOA), and explains the two instances in which a state may be sanctioned, namely for performance failure or for failure to report (section 116(f) of WIOA).

 This tool aims to aid in the negotiation process of setting negotiated levels of performance for Program Years 2022 and 2023.
 It provides users with benchmarks provided by the statistical adjustment model (SAM)--as required by WIOA--along with an analysis of historical performance that shows both actual levels of performance as well as historic WIA performance outcomes viewed through a WIOA lens.

 PY 2022 - 2023 State Model Summaries

 These are state-specific summaries of the key elements derived from the statistical adjustment models developed for PY 2022-2023.
 For each individual performance indicator there are plots that show how the actual level of performance for the specific state in PY 2020 compared to all states and how the predicted level of performance (i.e., Estimate0) for the specific state in PY 2022 compares to the predicted levels for all states.
 There are also tables that give all the relevant model estimates and pre-PY 2022 data for all of the model variables.
 In addition, the last tab has a table that identifies all the variables included in each individual indicator model.

 WIOA State Negotiated Levels of Performance